utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 You can send GraphQL queries with your Postman requests by selecting the __GraphQL__ tab in the request __Body__.
 Enter your code in the __Query__ area and any variables in the __GraphQL Variables__ section.

-Check out [Using GraphQL](/docs/sending-requests/graphql/graphql-overview/) for more information on GraphQL, including how to enable __Autocomplete__ powered by Postman API schemas.
+Learn about [using GraphQL](/docs/sending-requests/graphql/graphql-overview/), including how to enable __Autocomplete__ powered by Postman API schemas.

 ### Authenticating requests